 Energy yes!
-Quality: No!
-Or so it says on a banner above the entrance to the Thomas Hirschhorn exhibition at the Bonnefanten Museum in Maastricht, The Netherlands.
+Quality: No! or so it says on a banner above the entrance to the Thomas Hirschhorn exhibition at the Bonnefanten Museum in Maastricht, The Netherlands.
 "I don't make political art.
 I work politically.
 Working politically means working without cynicism, without negativity and without self-satisfying criticism" it says on another.
 So there.
 Thomas Hirschhorn has a lot to say.
 The walls of the exhibition are filled with banners and enlarged press releases and transcripts of interviews.
 Easel pads display even more statements: "As an artist I have to stay disobedient.
-I want to stay unaccomodating.
+I want to stay unaccommodating.
 I do not want to be critical.
 I don't want to polemicize."

 Hirschhorn's statements read like a manifesto without an underlying programme.
 They are a pure manifestation of desire in the sense of Deleuze and Guattari, desire not as a longing for what is absent but as a productive machine, a creative force.
 A recurring line in his statements is "I want".
 "I want to work simply and economically.
 I want my work to be dense and charged.
 I want to over-work my work.
 I want to work politically.
 I want to face up to the World around me, I want to remain attentive and lucid."

 "Belief may be no more, in the end, than a source of energy, like a battery which one clips into an idea to make it run," J.M.
 Coetzee writes in Elizabeth Costello.
 It is obvious from looking at the work of Thomas Hirschhorn and reading his texts that his battery is fully charged and firmly clipped into his ideas.
 His work reminds me of the work of Jean-Michel Basquiat, which exhibits a similar drive and sense of urgency.